openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

 The rockerSwitch things use _system:rawrocker_ channel types.
 So they trigger _DIR1[/2]_\__PRESSED_ and DIR1[/2]_\__RELEASED_ events.
-These channels can be directly linked to simple item like Switch or Dimmer with the help of _profiles_.
+These channels can be directly linked to simple items like Switch or Dimmer with the help of _profiles_.
-Furthermore this binding implements another profile (rockerswitch-to-play-pause) to link a rockerSwitch directly to a Player item.
+Furthermore this binding implements a profile (rockerswitch-to-play-pause) to link a rockerSwitch directly to a Player item and another profile (rockerswitch-to-rollershutter) to link a rockerSwitch to a Rollershutter item.
 If you want to do more advanced stuff, you have to implement rules which react to these events

 ```